apikzorian/Traffic-Sign-Classification/README.md

 ## Design and Test a Model Architecture

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers:

+### Parameters

+The best results were reached when the model was trained on a 0.0025 learning rate, 15 epochs, and a batch size of 128.
+We used an adams optimizer to minimize our loss.
+We found that 15 epochs was our "sweet spot", as models we trained on 12-14 epochs were just not getting a good testing accuracy.
+On the other hand, once we surpassed 20 epochs, our accuracy had platteaud and if we were able to hit 95% accuracy on just 15 epcohs, anything more than that would take up compile time.

-We will use a variation of the LeNet classifier.
+We used a variation of the LeNet classifier, as it was an appropriate place to start since our image set was not very complex.
 We have 2 CNNs with relu activation and maxpooling after each of them.
 These are followed by 3 fully connected layers, each with relu activation.
-We add dropout after each fully connected layer except for the last.

-### Parameters

-The best results were reached when the model was trained on a 0.0025 learning rate, 50 epochs, and a batch size of 128.
-We used an adams optimizer to minimize our loss.

 ### Training

-Our first run at training, we had not yet explored the benefits of adding more data using image augmentation.
-The only pre-processing we had done was through normalization of the photos, so our data was only a fraction of what it should have been.
-Using just the pre-processed data set, we were able to achieve 90% validation and 93% testing accuracies.
+Training was an iterative process, and we did experiment with different variations of our model before deciding to go with the final version.
+For instance, we added dropout after each fully connected layer except for the last.
+The idea behind dropout is to zero out half of the activations of a layer, essentially "dropping" the information to help make your model more robust.
+This helps avoid overfitting a model, which we later saw when we were testing on randomly selected images.
+We set a 50% keep probability for dropout during training, and 100% during validation and testing.
+Below were our results with and without adding dropout:

 ```
+Without dropout
+Training accuracy = 97.9%
+Validation Accuracy = 96.2%
+Test Accuracy = 95.4%

+With dropout
-Training Accuracy = 0.926
+Training accuracy = 84.0%
-Validation Accuracy = 0.918
+Validation Accuracy = 95.4%
-Test Accuracy = 0.929
+Test Accuracy = 95.7%

 ```

-Training was an iterative process, and we did experiment with different variations of our model before deciding to go with the final version.
-For instance, we added dropout after... and also...
+Although the validation and training data are higher without dropout, we later noticed when we were testing on our randomly selected images that our dropoutless model actually performed better when classifying images.

 We logged data points at every 50 batches to keep track of the training and validation accuracies.
 Below, you can see a plot of these accuracies:

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

  ## Testing Model on New Images